base2Services/cfn-vpn/docs/getting-started.md

 export AWS_REGION="us-east-1"
 ```

-## Initialising CfnVpn
+## Initializing CfnVpn

 to launch a new CfnVpn stack run the `init` command along with the options.

 ### Certificate Authenticated VPN

+This is the default option when launching a ClientVPN using certificated based authentication. https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/client-authentication.html#mutual

-The following command and required option will launch a new certificate based Client-VPN
+The following command and required options will launch a new certificate based Client-VPN

 ```sh
 cfn-vpn init [name] --bucket [s3-bucket] --server-cn [server certificate name] --subnet-ids [list of subets to associate with the vpn]
 ```

 ### Federated SAML Authenticated VPN

+This option is for when you want to manage users through an external directory provider like AWS SSO, OKTA or AzureAD. https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/client-authentication.html#federated-authentication

 **Prerequisites:** Client-VPN requires a IAM SAML identity provider ARN, see the [AWS docs](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_saml.html) to create one.